Dinosaur: Classification

 Dinosaurs belong to a group known as archosaurs, which also includes modern crocodilians.
 Within the archosaur group, dinosaurs are differentiated most noticeably by their gait.
 Dinosaur legs extend directly beneath the body, whereas the legs of lizards and crocodilians sprawl out to either side.

 Collectively, dinosaurs as a clade are divided into two primary branches, Saurischia and Ornithischia.
 Saurischia includes those taxa sharing a more recent common ancestor with birds than with Ornithischia, while Ornithischia includes all taxa sharing a more recent common ancestor with Triceratops than with Saurischia.
 Anatomically, these two groups can be distinguished most noticeably by their pelvic structure.
 Early saurischians—"lizard-hipped", from the Greek sauros (σαῦρος) meaning "lizard" and ischion (ἰσχίον) meaning "hip joint"—retained the hip structure of their ancestors, with a pubis bone directed cranially, or forward.
 This basic form was modified by rotating the pubis backward to varying degrees in several groups (Herrerasaurus, therizinosauroids, dromaeosaurids, and birds).
 Saurischia includes the theropods (exclusively bipedal and with a wide variety of diets) and sauropodomorphs (long-necked herbivores which include advanced, quadrupedal groups).

-By contrast, ornithischians—"bird-hipped", from the Greek ornitheios (ὀρνίθειος) meaning "of a bird" and ischion (ἰσχίον) meaning "hip joint"—had a pelvis that superficially resembled a bird's pelvis: the pubic bone was oriented caudally (rear-pointing).
+By contrast, ornithischians—"bird-hipped", from the Greek ornis (ὀρνίς) meaning "bird" and ischion (ἰσχίον) meaning "hip joint"—had a pelvis that superficially resembled a bird's pelvis: the pubic bone was oriented caudally (rear-pointing).
 Unlike birds, the ornithischian pubis also usually had an additional forward-pointing process.
 Ornithischia includes a variety of species that were primarily herbivores.

 Despite the terms "bird hip" (Ornithischia) and "lizard hip" (Saurischia), birds are not part of Ornithischia.
-Birds instead belong to Saurischia, the “lizard-hipped” dinosaurs—birds evolved from earlier dinosaurs with "lizard hips".
+Birds instead belong to Saurischia, the "lizard-hipped" dinosaurs—birds evolved from earlier dinosaurs with "lizard hips".

-Taxonomy

-The following is a simplified classification of dinosaur groups based on their evolutionary relationships, and those of the main dinosaur groups Theropoda, Sauropodomorpha and Ornithischia, compiled by Justin Tweet.
-Further details and other hypotheses of classification may be found on individual articles.